ihsanmuhammadi/ClickSnap/README.md

 # ClickSnap
-A java-based desktop program develop by me &amp; dan
+A java-based desktop program develop by me &amp; danz